 4. Easily manoeuvrable surface

-If you are already on shaky ground due to limited mobility, being able to access your vehicle is made infinitely harder if the ground is uneven.
+If you are already on shaky ground due to limited mobility then accessing your vehicle is made infinitely harder by uneven ground.

 That’s why accessible parking spaces must “comprise a firm plane surface with a gradient not exceeding 1:40 in any direction (or 1:33 if a bituminous seal and area is outdoors)”.